Guide to Execution Management System (EMS) [capabilities & vendors]

 Key Takeaways

-Execution Management Systems (EMS) provide traders with speed, efficiency, access to liquidity, advanced order types, market insights, integration with OMS (or jointly as Order Execution Management Software), customisation options, and compliance support.
+Execution Management Systems provide traders with speed, efficiency, access to liquidity, advanced order types, market insights, integration with OMS (or jointly as Order Execution Management Software), customisation options, and compliance support.
 These benefits enable traders to execute trades effectively, make informed decisions, and navigate the complexities of the financial markets.